developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/sapandroid/index.md

     </KeyboardConfiguration>

 Using above config.xml attributes ensures no keyboard popup on input field focus.
 It will popup if user presses a F10 key. (key value can be reconfigured as per user need)

+"EB for SAP"

+> deploy SAP apk to all devices, and swap `Config.xml` with that in android_folder

 Note: On regular package default sip will be always enabled and it config.xml will have a value as below
 <DisableAllIME value ="0"/>